Guy Seeley — President

-Dr. Morris is AER's Executive Vice President and leads AER's Research and Development Division, responsible for scientific research and technology development in the areas of atmospheric composition and radiation / radiative transfer, air quality, satellite remote sensing and retrievals, numerical weather prediction, data assimilation, physical oceanography, climate science, and seasonal forecasting.
-The R&D Division also develops decision aids for government and commercial customers and supports government environmental/weather R&D and operations.
-Dr. Morris has over 24 years of government laboratory experience in space environment, atmospheric science, and remote sensing, including 14 years in leadership positions within the Air Force Research Laboratory's Battlespace Environment Division.
+Dr. Morris is AER's Executive Vice President and Chief Science Officer.
+Dr. Morris has over 24 years of government laboratory experience in space environment, plasma chemistry and physics, atmospheric science, and remote sensing, including 14 years in leadership positions within the Air Force Research Laboratory's Battlespace Environment Division.
 He has published over 100 articles in peer-reviewed scientific journals and over 100 conference papers.
 Dr. Morris is a Fellow of the American Physical Society and an AFRL Fellow.
 He earned his Ph.D. in physical chemistry at Boston College and his B.S. in chemistry at Bates College.
 At AER since 2011, Dr. Morris has also served as Vice President and Senior Vice President, having led both the Space Weather Division and the R&D Division.
 He will retire from AER on June 1, 2020.

 Dr. Snell leads AER's Advanced Science and Technology Division and serves as the Program Manager for AER's GOES-R effort, working on the nation's next generation geo-synchronous weather and environment satellite.
 Dr. Snell is experienced in all aspects of both theoretical and experimental remote sensing, including extensive infrared and ultraviolet radiative transfer model and retrieval algorithm development.
 He led the development of the infrared ozone retrieval algorithm for the infrared algorithms of the Ozone Mapping and Profiling Suite (OMPS) and served as AER Project Manager for algorithm development for the Cross-Track Infrared and Microwave Sounder Suite (CrIMSS), part of what is now the Joint Polar Satellite System (JPSS).

 Dr. Snell is a member of the Society of Photo-Optical Instrumentation Engineers (SPIE), the American Geophysical Union (AGU), and the American Institute of Aeronautics and Astronautics (AIAA).
 Prior to joining AER in 1994, he studied and received a PhD in Atmospheric and Space Sciences from the University of Michigan and an AB in Geophysics from the University of Chicago.